Tamoxifen: what you should and shouldn’t avoid

 Chamomile

 Chamomile tea is a soothing drink enjoyed daily by many and has seemingly countless benefits.
 However, studies have found that in lab experiments, chamomile has the ability to interact and inhibit CYP2D6 and CYP3A4 enzymes 13.
 This means that theoretically, chamomile could interfere with the conversion of tamoxifen into its active endoxifen form in the body.
 But there is currently no clinical evidence to show this – there is no doubt that more research on this link needs to be carried out, especially with clinical studies that directly look into whether chamomile could affect the effectiveness of tamoxifen in the body.
-For now, it is best to enquire with your doctor or nutritionist for guidance on whether to start or continue ingesting chamomile whilst taking tamoxifen.
+For now, it is best to consult with your doctor or nutritionist for guidance on whether to start or continue ingesting chamomile whilst taking tamoxifen.

 However, there is actually increasing evidence to suggest that soy consumption may be beneficial in reducing breast cancer risk, mortality and recurrence 14, 16, 17, even whilst on tamoxifen 18.
 Currently, there are no definitive answers to whether soy should or shouldn’t be included in the diet.
 With more human clinical studies, our understanding can develop.